 Healthy Kids, Healthy Futures (HKHF) provides Northeastern University students with the opportunity to gain leadership skills, engage with the surrounding Boston community, and learn about childhood obesity as a public health issue.
-Students with an interest in civic engagement, community health, social justice and community service work with HKHF’s Open Gym program throughout the year.
+Students with an interest in civic engagement, community health, social justice and community service work with HKHF’s Family Gym program (previously called Open Gym) throughout the year.

-Open Gym is a free play program for families with children ages 3-8 that aims to encourage young children and their families to be active together and to promote open, non-fee based recreational use of Boston’s community centers.
-Open Gym takes place most Saturdays from 10:00am-11:30am in Roxbury.
-In partnership with Northeastern University’s Service-Learning Program, students are recruited and receive training and support to take a core role in leading activities for families, conducting community outreach, and developing wellness resources for families attending Open Gym.
+Family Gym is a free play program for families with children ages 3-8 that aims to encourage young children and their families to be active together and to promote open, non-fee based recreational use of Boston’s community centers.
+Family Gym takes place on Saturdays from 10:00am-11:30am at a three different community centers in Boston.
+In partnership with Northeastern University’s Service-Learning Program, students are recruited and receive training and support to take a core role in leading activities for families, conducting community outreach, and developing wellness resources for families attending Family Gym.

-View the Open Gym video below to learn more!
+View the Family Gym video below to learn more!

-If you are a Northeastern University student interested in becoming involved with Open Gym as a volunteer or for work study, please contact HealthyKids@neu.edu.
+If you are a Northeastern University student interested in becoming involved with Family Gym as a volunteer or for work study, please contact HealthyKids@neu.edu.